-Your health care provider may suggest medical treatments to reduce the symptoms of fibroids or to stop the growth of fibroids.
-These treatments are less invasive than surgery.
-However, if the medical treatments are not helpful, then surgery is often recommended.
-Certain medical treatments to reduce fibroid size and blood loss may be used to help the surgery succeed.
+Depending on your symptoms, your health care provider may suggest medical treatments that can reduce the symptoms of fibroids or stop their growth.
+Certain medical treatments to reduce fibroid size and blood loss may be used in combination with other treatments.

-- Pain medication.
-Over-the-counter or prescription medication is often used for mild or occasional pain from fibroids.
+- Pain medicine.
+Over-the-counter or prescription medicine is often used for mild or occasional pain from fibroids.

 - Birth control pills or other types of hormonal birth control.
-These medications control heavy bleeding and painful periods.
+These medicines help control heavy bleeding and painful periods.
 However, this therapy can sometimes cause fibroids to grow larger.

 - Progestin-releasing intrauterine device (IUD).
-The IUD, also called intrauterine contraception (IUC), reduces heavy and painful bleeding but does not treat the fibroids themselves.
-It is not recommended for women whose fibroids result in an extremely large uterine cavity.
+The hormonal IUD, also called intrauterine contraception (IUC), reduces heavy and painful bleeding but does not treat the fibroids themselves.
+It is not recommended for women who have very large fibroids, which can block the uterine cavity.

 - Gonadotropin-releasing hormone agonists (GnRHa).
-These medications block the body from making the hormones that cause women to ovulate and have their periods.
-The medications also reduce the size of fibroids.
+These medicines block the body from making the hormones that cause women to ovulate and have their periods.
+The medicines also reduce the size of fibroids.
 Because this treatment can cause side effects that mimic the symptoms of menopause (such as hot flashes, night sweats, and vaginal dryness) and bone loss (which weakens the bones), it is not meant for long-term use.
-Most of the time, these medications are used for a short time to reduce the size of fibroids prior to surgery, or to treat anemia.
-If you need to take this treatment for a long time, the doctor may prescribe medication to put back the hormones that were blocked.
+Most of the time, these medicines are used for a short time to reduce the size of fibroids before surgery or to treat anemia.
+If you need to take this treatment for a long time, the doctor may prescribe different medicine to put back the hormones that were blocked.

 Medical treatments may give only temporary relief from the symptoms of fibroids.
-Once you stop the treatment, fibroids often grow back and symptoms return.
+Once you stop the treatment, fibroids can grow back and symptoms can return.